-The Doctor of Physical Therapy (DPT) Program is a three-year graduate program that prepares students desiring to enter the physical therapy profession.
-The program has been carefully planned to meet the needs of the student through proven instructional methods grounded in research.
+The Doctor of Physical Therapy (DPT) Program prepares students to enter the physical therapy profession in three years.
+The program has been carefully planned to meet the needs of the students through proven instructional methods grounded in research.

 The 115-semester hour program includes:

 - A student-centered approach from faculty who are dedicated to student success

 - A progressive, evidence-based physical therapy curriculum focus

 - Active student learning through case-based, integrated instruction

 - 40 weeks of supervised clinical experiences at health care facilities across the U.S.